Skip to Content

 But Seoul South Korea also has historic Buddhist temples, palaces, and bustling street markets that haven’t changed much in decades.
 Add to that the world-renowned pop-culture, K-beauty, and drool-worthy shopping, and you get Seoul.
 It’s a city like no other.

-This list features Seoul boutique hotels with gorgeous views, in-house bars and restaurants, and a general feeling of ease and comfort.
+This list features Seoul boutique hotels with panoramic views of Seoul, in-house bars, indoor heated pool, outdoor pool, top-floor gym, spacious rooms and dining options, and other five-star hotel features.
 Each of these boutique hotels in Seoul is striving to create a great space for their guests to recharge and relax.

 seoul tower through trees with red leaves